 We continuously monitor market trends and intend to take such steps as we deem appropriate to adjust our operations.
 Because a substantial portion of our operating expenses consist of salaries, we may not be able to reduce our operating expenses in line with any reduction in revenues or may elect not to do so for business reasons.
 We will need to continue to generate increased revenues and manage our costs to maintain profitability.
-If global economic and market conditions do not improve, or continue to remain uncertain, this may increase our inventories, decrease our revenues, result in additional pressure on the price of our products, prolong payment terms or increase the risk of our incurrence of bad debts.
+Although a certain recovery has occurred in the U.S. economy, if global economic and market conditions do not improve, or continue to remain uncertain, this may increase our inventories, decrease our revenues, result in additional pressure on the price of our products, prolong payment terms or increase the risk of our incurrence of bad debts.
 Such circumstances would have a material adverse effect on our results of operations and cash flow from operations.